AZZ (NYSE:AZZ) Releases FY 2022 Earnings Guidance

-Separately, Zacks Investment Research downgraded AZZ from a buy rating to a hold rating in a report on Wednesday, September 15th.
+Separately, Zacks Investment Research raised AZZ from a hold rating to a strong-buy rating and set a $60.00 target price for the company in a research note on Tuesday.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, November 2nd.
-Investors of record on Tuesday, October 19th will be given a dividend of $0.17 per share.
-The ex-dividend date is Monday, October 18th.
-This represents a $0.68 dividend on an annualized basis and a yield of 1.23%.
-AZZ’s payout ratio is 32.23%.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, November 2nd.
+Stockholders of record on Tuesday, October 19th will be given a dividend of $0.17 per share.
+The ex-dividend date of this dividend is Monday, October 18th.
+This represents a $0.68 annualized dividend and a dividend yield of 1.29%.
+AZZ’s dividend payout ratio is currently 32.23%.

-A hedge fund recently raised its stake in AZZ stock.
-Morgan Stanley grew its stake in AZZ Inc. (NYSE:AZZ) by 109.1% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 147,147 shares of the industrial products company’s stock after buying an additional 76,759 shares during the period.
-Morgan Stanley owned approximately 0.59% of AZZ worth $7,620,000 as of its most recent SEC filing.
+An institutional investor recently raised its position in AZZ stock.
+Morgan Stanley raised its position in shares of AZZ Inc. (NYSE:AZZ) by 109.1% in the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 147,147 shares of the industrial products company’s stock after buying an additional 76,759 shares during the period.
+Morgan Stanley owned about 0.59% of AZZ worth $7,620,000 as of its most recent filing with the Securities & Exchange Commission.
 Hedge funds and other institutional investors own 87.60% of the company’s stock.

 AZZ Inc engages in the provision of galvanizing and metal coating solutions, welding solutions, specialty electrical equipment, and highly engineered services to the power generation, transmission, distribution, refining, and industrial markets.
 It operates through the Metal Coatings and Infrastructure Solutions segments.